cotsog/magara/README.md

 Additionally, this program's wiki, `/docs` and other documentation pages are released under the [Creative Commons BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/legalcode.txt).

-The Mağara logo &copy; 2018 Berkhan Berkdemir, and it is released under the [Creative Commons BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/legalcode.txt).
+The Mağara logo copyright &copy; 2018-2019 Berkhan Berkdemir All Rights Reserved.